 On Friday, April 17, 1998, the CCA Board met to consider the Merger Agreement and the transactions contemplated thereby.
-Doctor R. Crants and Darrell K. Massengale, representing members of CCA's senior management, and Stephens made presentations to the CCA Board and discussed with the CCA Board their views and analyses of various aspects of the proposed merger.
-Stephens delivered its oral opinion, which was subsequently confirmed in writing, based on the matters presented to the CCA Board and as set forth in its opinion, as of the date of the opinion, that the Exchange Ratio set for the Merger was fair, from a financial point of view, to CCA and its shareholders.
+Members of CCA's senior management and Stephens made presentations to the CCA Board and discussed with the CCA Board their views and analyses of various aspects of the proposed merger.
+Stephens delivered its oral opinion, which was subsequently confirmed in writing, based on the matters presented to the CCA Board and as set forth in its opinion, as of the date of the opinion, that the consideration to be received by the shareholders of CCA pursuant to the Merger was fair, from a financial point of view, to such shareholders.
 After a full discussion, the CCA Board, by the unanimous vote of those directors participating in the decision, approved the Merger Agreement and resolved to recommend it to the CCA shareholders.

 On Saturday, April 18, 1998, the Prison Realty Board met to consider the Merger Agreement and the transactions contemplated thereby.
 J.C.
-Bradford delivered its oral opinion and written opinion to the Prison Realty Board that, based on the matters presented to the Prison Realty Board and as set forth in its opinion, as of the date of the opinion, the Merger Consideration to be paid by Prison Realty was fair, from a financial point of view, to Prison Realty and its shareholders.
+Bradford delivered its oral opinion and written opinion to the Prison Realty Board that, based on the matters presented to the Prison Realty Board and as set forth in its opinion, as of the date of the opinion, the consideration to be paid by Prison Realty pursuant to the Merger was fair, from a financial point of view, to Prison Realty's shareholders.
 After a full discussion, the Prison Realty Board, by the unanimous vote of those trustees participating in the decision, approved the Merger Agreement and the transactions contemplated thereby and resolved to recommend it to the Prison Realty shareholders.

 The Merger Agreement was executed on Saturday, April 18, 1998 and the Merger was publicly announced on Monday, April 20, 1998.
 In September 1998, the CCA Board and the Prison Realty Board approved the Amended and Restated Agreement and Plan of Merger.
 The purpose of the formation of New Prison Realty and the merger of each of CCA and Prison Realty into New Prison Realty is to ensure that the Merger could be accomplished in accordance with corporate laws applicable to trusts and corporations and to ensure that the Merger could be accomplished as a tax-free reorganization.
-The market value of the shares of New Prison Realty Common Stock to be issued to CCA shareholders as consideration for the Merger, taking into account the Exchange Ratio and based on the closing price of Prison Realty's Common Shares on October 14, 1998, is approximately \$1.4 billion.
+The market value of the shares of New Prison Realty Common Stock to be issued to CCA shareholders as consideration for the Merger, taking into account the Exchange Ratio and based on the closing price of Prison Realty's Common Shares on September 25, 1998, is approximately \$1.56 billion.

-PRISON REALTY'S REASONS FOR THE MERGER; RECOMMENDATION OF THE PRISON REALTY
+$\ensuremath{\mathsf{PRISON}}$ REALTY'S REASONS FOR THE MERGER; RECOMMENDATION OF THE PRISON REALTY BOARD